davidshq/fb-feed-reader/README.md

 3. **Mark as read:** Click any checkmark to mark that item as read.
 The item will fade out and disappear

+4. **Filter posts:** Use the extension popup to filter posts by author type:
+   - **Individual Profiles:** Posts from personal Facebook profiles
+   - **Groups & Pages:** Posts from Facebook groups, pages, and communities
+   - **Sponsored Ads:** Paid advertisements and sponsored content

-4. **Persistent hiding:** When you reload the page or navigate away and back, previously checked items will remain hidden
+5. **Persistent hiding:** When you reload the page or navigate away and back, previously checked items will remain hidden

-5. **New content:** As you scroll and new feed items load, they will automatically get checkmarks
+6. **New content:** As you scroll and new feed items load, they will automatically get checkmarks

+7. **Filter persistence:** Your filter settings are saved and will be applied when you return to Facebook

 ## How It Works